FFP3 face masks are the preferred standard of face masks for protection against airborne contaminants. Find out more about FFP3 masks below.

 These protect against low volumes of dust that may be created during manual jobs such as sawing, cutting or drilling.
 FFP1 dust masks can also offer a shield against both solid and liquid aerosols.
 With regards to the Occupational Exposure Limit (OEL), a mask at this level offers protection against materials in concentrations of 4 x the limit, which is the same value for the Assigned Protection Factor (APF).

-In terms of offering protection against viruses and bacteria infection control, FFP3 masks are the most effective type of disposable protection on the market and sales of this product are gaining rapid pace since the beginning of the Coronavirus pandemic.
+In terms of offering protection against bacteria infection control, FFP3 masks are the most effective type of disposable protection on the market and sales of this product are gaining rapid pace since the beginning of the outbreak.
 FFP3 face masks are considered to be a much higher level of protection in comparison to surgical masks which are used by medical staff in the NHS and across the globe.

 FFP3 Face Masks Superior To Surgical Masks

-Surgical masks are typically made from disposable fabric such as tissue paper which is ineffective at filtering out the tiny particles of a virus, including the Corona strand.
+Surgical masks are typically made from disposable fabric such as tissue paper which is ineffective at filtering out the tiny particles of a bacteria.
 Once a surgical mask becomes moist due to breathing humidified air closely on its surface, it is no longer an effective shield against airborne diseases.
-Instead, Dr Nathalie MacDermott, who is a clinical lecturer at King’s College, London, explains that if you’re trying to avoid contact with dangerous viruses, then you should opt for a more advanced model of protection with FFP3 masks being the most popular solution in the market.
-They’re thicker than surgical masks and are made from a synthetic material which enables them to eliminate fine particles including dust or those associated with the Coronavirus and other airborne diseases.
+Instead, Dr Nathalie MacDermott, who is a clinical lecturer at King’s College, London, explains that if you’re trying to avoid contact with dangerous contaminants, then you should opt for a more advanced model of protection with FFP3 masks being the most popular solution in the market.
+They’re thicker than surgical masks and are made from a synthetic material which enables them to eliminate fine particles including dust or those associated airborne diseases.
 FFP3 face masks come with an inbuilt valve at the front which releases the build-up of air and moisture.